Even without a party, a birthday can be a special, memorable day…it’s the little details that make a difference.

 - Let the birthday boy/girl decide what activity the family should do and everyone has to join.

-- Start spontaneous birthday dance parties at random times throughout the day.
+- Start spontaneous dance parties at random times throughout the day.

-- Slip a silly birthday card into a backpack, under a pillow, etc.
+- Slip a silly card into a backpack, under a pillow, etc.

 - On a Sunday birthday, have ice cream for lunch.
 And then for dinner.